-- e) to provide assurance to Council on the effectiveness of the internal control systems of the University including those relating to academic governance. - f) to review the scope of internal audit, including planning, considering reports and management responses and promoting co-ordination between the internal and external auditors. - g) to recommend to Council the University's Financial Regulations and Procedures. - h) to monitor the performance and effectiveness of internal and external audit.
+h) to seek assurance from the Executive on a continuous basis and subsequently provide assurance to Council on the effectiveness of the internal control systems of the University including those relating to academic governance.

+- (i) to review the scope of internal audit, including planning, considering reports and management responses and promoting co-ordination between the internal and external auditors. - (j) to recommend to Council the University's Financial Regulations and Procedures. - (k) to monitor the performance and effectiveness of internal and external audit.